KaykyObon/KaykyObon/README.md

 - **CI/CD & Version Control:**

 **Aditional Information**
+- 🌍 Living in Brazil
 - LinkedIn: [Kayky Silveira](https://www.linkedin.com/in/kassdev/)
-- Feel free to reach out.
-- Living in Brazil
-- Learning as much DevOps tools as I can non-stop :haha
-- I'm open to collaborating on DevOps Projects
+- 🤝 Open to collaborating on DevOps projects and cloud automation
+- 🧠 Always learning (non-stop!), exploring new tools, and improving skills
+- 😄 Let’s connect, share knowledge, or just talk about tech

+> “Automate the boring stuff, understand the complex stuff, and share the cool stuff.”